OpenIndiana/oi-docs/docs/handbook/getting-started.md

 | Option | Description
 | --- | ---
 | Use the whole disk | When the _Use the whole disk_ option is selected, the entire disk is used for the installation.
 For the selected disk, all existing partitions and any data which they may contain, will be overwritten with the OpenIndiana operating system.
-| Partition the disk | When _Partition the disk_ option is selected, the bottom portion of this panel displays the disk partitioning layout.
+| Partition the disk | When the _Partition the disk_ option is selected, the bottom portion of this panel displays the disk partitioning layout.
 Prior to selecting this option, please be sure to review all the informational notes and warnings concerning the use of the partitioning option.

 ![Disk selection and partitioning menu -2](./images/gui_install/install_4.png) If you choose to partition the disk, you have additional options as shown above.